Top attractions in Paris

 Everyone falls in love with a different part of Paris.
 Whether you visit for the romantic gardens, the bohemian streets of Montmartre, the couture fashion, or the art history: there is always another gem waiting for you around the corner.

 The crown jewel of the Paris skyline is even more spectacular up close.
 Booking Eiffel Tower tickets in advance will let you bypass the tourist crowds and go straight to the top.

 Does it get any more romantic than a boat cruise down the Seine, taking in the sights and drinking champagne?
 Pro tip: You can get incredible Eiffel Tower photos from the river.

 Dedicate a Parisian night to the Moulin Rouge.
 Go put on your best outfit, and make your way to the Pigalle District to pay homage to the birthplace of the can-can.

 There is no greater luxury than seeing this ornate splendor up close.
-Bike through the gardens of the Palace of Versailles, tour the king's apartments, and takes as many photos as they'll let you!
+Bike through the gardens of the Palace of Versailles, tour the king's apartments, and take as many photos as they'll let you!

 If you're looking for a little family fun, the European Magical Kingdom is located just outside the city.
 You can book transportation with your Disneyland Paris ticket, which is incredibly helpful.